johndru-astrophysics/blog/introspection-of-python-dataclasses/draft.md

 ## Putting it all together

-We can no use all the code we created to create print a summary of a modules dataclasses and their fields:
+We can now use all the code we created to print a summary of a module's dataclasses and their fields:

 ```python
 for dataclass in get_dataclasses(solar_system):